opendocsg/slw-judgments-backfill/2017_SGHC_262/report.md

  (b) the fact that a credible and consistent account had been given of how the Accused came to be arrested with the Bundles.

-41     A rebuttal may be established if the accused is able to show that “he did not know or could not reasonably be expected to have known the nature of the controlled drug”: _Dinesh Pillai a/l K Raja Retnam v Public Prosecutor_ [2012] 2 SLR 903 at [18].
-As explained by the Court of Appeal in _Obeng Comfort_ , referring to _Masoud Rahimi bin Mehrzad v Public Prosecutor and another appeal_ [2017] 1 SLR 257:
+41     A rebuttal may be established if the accused is able to show that “he did not know or could not reasonably be expected to have known the nature of the controlled drug”: _Dinesh Pillai a/l K Raja Retnam v Public Prosecutor_ <span class="citation">[2012] 2 SLR 903</span> at [18].
+As explained by the Court of Appeal in _Obeng Comfort_ , referring to _Masoud Rahimi bin Mehrzad v Public Prosecutor and another appeal_ <span class="citation">[2017] 1 SLR 257</span>:

  37 ....
 The court assesses the accused’s evidence as to his subjective knowledge by comparing it with what an ordinary, reasonable person would have known or done if placed in the same situation that the accused was in.
 If such an ordinary, reasonable person would surely have known or taken steps to establish the nature of the drug in question, the accused would have to adduce evidence to persuade the court that nevertheless he, for reasons special to himself or to his situation, did not have such knowledge or did not take such steps.